tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.33.6-dev5 =
+= 8.33.6-rc1 =

-(2016/07/19) Added a check for WP_Error after determining the sharing URL.
+(2016/07/20) Added a check for WP_Error when determining the sharing URL.
 Updated the qTip2 JavaScript / CSS library files.
+Refined the user list, when selecting a default author.

 = 8.33.5-1 =

 (2016/07/17) Updated Facebook language locales.
 Updated the markdown library for PHP v7 compatibility.
 Added a new "Bitly Generic Access Token" option (Pro version).
 Minor performance improvement.

-= 8.33.4-1 =

-(2016/07/06) Added support for additional Schema types (see Changelog).
-Updated the BuddyPress module to prevent recursion (Pro version).
-Fixed a fallback feature for localized options.